 Millions of homeowners found themselves underwater on their properties when the housing market hit rock bottom.
 As a series of federal investigations have revealed the extensive role banks and mortgage servicers played in creating the problem‚ a number of these institutions have been forced to reach billion-dollar settlement agreements.
 Some of that money has been extended in the form of foreclosure relief options‚ such as loan modification and principle interest reduction.

-If you are looking to avoid foreclosure in Los Angeles‚ you may well be eligible for help.
+If you are looking to avoid foreclosure in Woodland Hills‚ you may well be eligible for help.
 However‚ before signing anything‚ we would encourage you to contact an experienced lawyer because it is quite possible that you will pay dearly for that relief come tax time.

 The reason has to do with a tax exemption for mortgage debt forgiveness that Congress allowed to expire at the end of 2013.

 Back in 2007‚ when the economy first began to tank‚ the federal government drafted and passed legislation that allowed those borrowers to write-off the amount of their mortgage that had been reduced.
 However‚ now that those tax breaks have expired‚ borrowers are required to report those reductions as income.